 Answer: Typically this process takes less than two weeks.
-Once your signed mentor agreement is received and a parent mentor is identified we will notify you via email only.
-Sometimes there are delays in this process and we will do our best to assign a mentor as soon as possible and as these volunteer mentors are available.
+Once you have viewed the webinar, completed the online application form and a parent mentor is identified we will notify you via email only.
+Sometimes there are delays in this process and we will do our best to assign a mentor as soon as possible and as volunteer mentors are available.

 10. How do I communicate with my parent mentor?

 Answer: Parent mentor introductions are done first via email.
 It is up to the parties if they wish to communicate beyond email via phone or in person.
 We always suggest that families first make the introduction via email.

 11. What can I do to hit the ground running once I get my new parent mentor?

 Answer: That is easy!
 Make your question list!
 Just jot down your questions and concerns as it relates to your child.
 See a sample check list.